 Thanks for taking part and helping me demonstrate how the reactive brain works.
 Hopefully, anyone with a reactive dog will have a little more sympathy for the illogical things they get up to – and us too!

-And, sorry to 89% that cursed me when they realised what I’d done!
+And, sorry to the 89% that cursed me when they realised what I’d done!

-How can I help you with your dogs behaviour training?
+How can I help you with your dogs reactive behaviour training?

 See how I can help you with your dogs reactive behaviour.
 Whatever your experience, budget, or where you are, I have something for you.